20 Kid-Friendly Things To Do In Memphis This Summer

 14. Wait in line for a Jerry’s Sno Cone.

 It’s a rite of passage, and you have to do it at least once a summer.
-Try a different flavor this time!
+There are two locations.
+Try a different flavor this time, and don’t sleep on their burgers and corn nuggets.

 15. If you live in the ‘burbs or East Memphis, go to Tom Lee Park.
 If you live downtown/midtown, go to Shelby Farms or Germantown Municipal Park.